Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Kotodama 77

-Heaven is “have-even,” where every thing is even, as every thing is one thing in the space before and after the now.
+Heaven is before and after the now, where every thing is even; as every thing is one thing.

 Kotodama 66